Roy Niederhoffer: R. G. Niederhoffer Capital Management

 Following university, Niederhoffer worked for his brother Victor Niederhoffer and his hedge fund from 1987 to 1992, trading fixed income securities.
 Hedge fund manager Monroe Trout and commodities trader Toby Crabel worked at the hedge fund at the same time.

 He then opened R. G. Niederhoffer Capital Management, Inc. (RGNCM), a hedge fund known as a managed futures fund or commodity futures trading company.
 He began trading in July 1993, investing as a contrarian in major financial and commodity markets.
 The fund is a registered Commodity Trading Advisor, Commodity Pool Operator, and a member of the National Futures Association.
 It is based in New York City, and he serves as its president.

 RGNCM is a hedge fund sponsor, and is employee-owned.
 It invests in public equity, fixed income, currency, and commodity markets across the globe, as well as in derivatives including spot currencies, futures contracts, forward contracts, swaps, and options.
 The company uses quantitative analysis to decide upon its investments, obtaining external research to complement its own in-house research.
 RGNCM mainly provides services to pooled investment vehicles, as well as corporations, and manages separate client-focused portfolios.

 In its earliest years in the 1990s, RGNCM slumped during the internet bubble.
 From its establishment through 1999, his firm's returns were essentially flat.

 This led Niederhoffer to adopt dozens of new trading rules, and to diversify by balancing his positions with various momentum plays.
 He also added individual stocks to his portfolio, from the 800 most-liquid US and European stocks.
-His revised approach led to a notable change in his firm's performance, as from 1999 through March 2009 the firm's annualized gain exceeded 17%.
+His revised approach led to a notable improvement in the firm's performance: from 1999 through March 2009, the firm's compound annualized gain exceeded 17%.

 The R. G. Niederhoffer Diversified Program returned +60% in 2000, and +51% in 2008 (when the S&P 500 was down 37%).
 Overall it had long-term returns over +17% annualized return from 1999 through March 2009.
 In May 2009, Barron's reported that the fund ranked 9th in its survey of the top 100 hedge funds.
 From its inception in 1993 through May 2009, it had annualized returns of approximately 12%, over twice the average of the market.
 As of May 2009, the program had five-year annualized returns of 13.7% (compared with an average hedge fund gain of 2.51%, and an average S&P decline of -4.76%).
 His firm was noted for strong performance during the 2008 financial crisis.

 As of April 2016, his fund had earned an annualized 18.73% since it was started.
 As of June 2016, the firm's assets under management were $900 million.

 As of November 30, 2022, the flagship fund of R.G.
 Niederhoffer Capital Management was up 79% for the year; in contrast, the S&P 500 was down 19% for the year.
 That fund accounted for about 40% of its $1 billion in assets.